MiguelAguilera/Entropy-Production-MaxEnt-Inference/README.md

 ## Nonequilibrium spin model

+The repository includes the following files:

-See `spin_example.py` for a demonstration of how to generate data and estimate EP for the nonequilibrium spin model.
+* See spin_example.py` for a demonstration of how to generate data and estimate EP for the nonequilibrium spin model.

 The script calls functions from `spin_model.py` to generate a random coupling matrix and to run the Monte Carlo sampler (`spin_model.run_simulation(...)`).
 It then calls functions from `ep_multipartite.py` to estimate EP from sampled data based on observables $g_{ij}(\vec{\boldsymbol{x}}) =(x_{i,1}-x_{i,0})x_{j,0}$ described in the main text.